‘The Favourite’ Trailer And Poster Thrust Royal Roundelay Into Awards Race

 The latest trailer and poster for Fox Searchlight’s The Favourite offer a richer taste of the film’s three-way royal-court roundelay.
-The materials (see trailer above and poster below), on the heels of rave reviews in Venice and Telluride, position Olivia Colman as a major awards contender along with her co-stars who are not newcomers to the dance, Emma Stone and Rachel Weisz.
+The materials (see trailer above and poster below), plus rave reviews in Venice and Telluride, position Olivia Colman as a major awards contender.

+Colman’s co-stars, Emma Stone and Rachel Weisz, are hardly newcomers to the Oscar dance.
+Stone won for Best Actress in 2017 for La La Land, after a 2015 Best Supporting Actress nomination for Birdman, while Weisz won for Best Supporting Actress in 2006 for The Constant Gardner.

 A bawdy, acerbic tale of royal intrigue, passion, envy and betrayal, the historical drama bears Lanthimos’ unique signature combining dark comedy and social satire.
 The Favourite is set in the early 18th century when England is at war with the French.
 Even in wartime, however, duck racing and pineapple eating are thriving in the court.
 A frail Queen Anne (Colman) occupies the throne and her close friend, Lady Sarah (Weisz), governs the country in her stead while tending to Anne’s ill health and mercurial temper.